jweite/antd-demo/README.md

+# This is an exploration of ant design UI components in a React app for bond search / display.
+It uses BondServer as a back end.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>